Keisha Brown was 12 the first time she stopped breathing.

 For locals, co-existing with heavy pollution has always been part of life in Birmingham, where industry was and is both a boon and burden to progress.
 That’s the legacy of the “Magic City,” nicknamed when its population boomed overnight to fill industry jobs.
 For the prosperity, a little sacrifice was to be expected.

-When Brown’s father bought this house nearly 70 years ago, Harriman Park was a respected working-class neighborhood in one of the redlined districts for African Americans in segregated Birmingham.
+When Brown’s grandfather bought this house nearly 70 years ago, Harriman Park was a respected working-class neighborhood in one of the redlined districts for African Americans in segregated Birmingham.
 People here were proud of these blocks, pollution or not.
 Besides, residents say, ask anyone who lived here before the 1970s and the EPA’s federally-mandated air quality laws, and you’ll hear stories of an entire city soaked in soot.

 So, it wasn’t strange that residents in North Birmingham grew up in the shadows of smokestacks, drinking milk from cows who pastured under gray plumes, playing outside despite the heavy sulfur stink in the air.
 They swam and fished in nearby creeks, ate summer squash from their grandmother’s gardens.
 They didn’t expect to learn their environment was full of dangerous toxins known to cause a variety of illnesses.